 Harvard University, Center on the Developing Child

 Discusses how the absence of caregiver responsiveness can cause harm to a young child's developing brain and affect executive functioning skills and the body’s stress response.
-The webpage includes a 5-minute video and links to a PDF that explores additional research on this topic.
+The webpage includes a 5-minute video and links to a resource that explores additional research on this topic.

 Securing a Bright Future: Maltreated Infants and Toddlers